enriquedevs/DE-101-Practices/Practices/session_8_Spark/README.md

 This python script uses spark RDDs to load into clinic_db the csv data from clinic_1.csv

+### Spark DAG

+A DAG (Directed Acyclic Graph) in Spark refers to the sequence of stages and tasks that are executed in a specific order to complete a Spark job.

+**Every time an action is executed, Spark internally optimizes the execution or DAG flow to achieve the result.**

 ## Step 3

 ### Spark Dataframes